gd1m3y/Text-Summarizer-Using-Elmo/README.md

 * re - for performing string operations
 * pandas - Data manipulation library
 * Pickle - To save the intermediate results
+* Sklearn - A library consisting of many functions regarding Mathematics and Statistics.
 ## To-do
 * Using different sophisticated models or methodologies to train on embeddings and achieve a better accuracy
 * Different Preprocessing steps for a better result